James Thornhill: Honours

 In June 1718 George I made Thornhill court painter, and in March 1720 Serjeant Painter, succeeding his former master Highmore in the latter role.
-On 2 May 1720, the king knighted him, the first native artist to be knighted.
+On 2 May 1720, the King knighted him, the first native artist to be knighted.
 In the same year, he was master of the Painters' Company and in 1723 fellow of the Royal Society.

 Political career

 Thornhill was returned unopposed as Member of Parliament for Melcombe Regis at the 1722 British general election.
 He was returned in a contest at the 1727 British general election.
-During his time, he voted regularly with the Government.
+During his time, he voted regularly with the government.
 He presented to the church an altarpiece painted by himself.

 Houses and architecture

 In 1718 Thornhill took a large house on Covent Garden Piazza, and in 1725 he renovated Thornhill House in the south of Stalbridge, near Sturminster Newton, Dorset, in the Palladian manner.

 In 1720 he tried his hand at architecture.
 Along with Giacomo Leoni, he designed Moor Park, for which he also painted the entrance hall ceiling and other rooms.

+Sherborne House, built c.1720 for Henry Seymour Portman as a halfway house between his properties in Somerset (Orchard Portman) and Dorset (Bryanston).
+John Hutchins in his 'History of Dorset' reported that the house was designed by 'Mr Bastard of Sherborne' (Benjamin Bastard), but given the date of its building, it was more likely that the Bastard company of Blandford Forum only provided the internal joinery.
+Michael Hill in the Dorset edition of The Buildings of England suggests that Sir James Thornhill may have been the architect.
+The House, which incorporates an earlier 16th century north wing, is three storeys high and seven bays wide and rendered in stone rubble and brick with a slate roof.
+The staircase features a mural painted a year or two after the completion of the house by Sir James Thornhill, which depicts the Greek mythological characters Meleager, Atalanta and the hunt for the Calydonian Boar.
+The architecture of the staircase allowed Thornhill three large areas on which to paint the story of the Calydonian Hunt: the ceiling, the North wall and the South wall.

+The painting on the mural has been fully restored, alongside the joinery of the staircase so that the entire scheme is much closer to that completed by James Thornhill in the 1720s.
+A new bespoke lighting scheme ensures that the mural is displayed properly, with ‘candlelight’ temperature lighting.

+Sherborne House is now a landmark new destination for the arts, named The Sherborne.